amdrwn/nhs-rag-agent/README.md

 ## Limitations

-- Data covers January 2025 only — queries about other periods will not return results
+- Data covers January 2025 only; queries about other periods are unsupported.
-- The system retrieves the top 5 most semantically similar chunks; complex aggregate queries (e.g. national totals) may return partial results
+- Retrieval operates over individual trust/treatment records rather than executing structured queries over the full dataset.
+- Aggregate, ranking, and comparison questions (e.g. national totals or "which trust had the highest rate?") cannot be answered reliably using top-k semantic retrieval alone.
-- Answer quality depends on whether the relevant trust/metric appears in the top 5 retrieved chunks
+- Answer quality depends on the relevant record being retrieved and included in the LLM context.
+- Generated answers should be checked against the displayed source chunks for high-stakes use.

 ## Future Improvements

+- Add structured query/aggregation support for ranking, comparison and national-level questions
-- Add support for multi-month or time-series analysis
+- Add support for multiple months and time-series analysis
-- Implement retrieval evaluation metrics (e.g. precision@k)
+- Implement retrieval evaluation metrics such as precision@k and recall@k
-- Improve chunking with aggregation at trust or regional level
+- Explore hybrid semantic and metadata-based retrieval
 - Add caching for faster query responses